erling6232/imagedata/docs/Sorting.rst

 attempting to sort on `time`, `b`-value, echo time or flip angle.

 The exact list of sorting criteria can be set using the `auto_sort` list.
-The default auto sort list is ['time', 'b', 'fa', 'te'].
+The default auto sort list is ['time', 'triggertime', 'b', 'fa', 'te'].

 .. code-block:: python